From Ergodicity to Many-Body Localization in a One-Dimensional Interacting Non-Hermitian Stark System: Interacting non-Hermitian Stark model under periodic boundary conditions

-As shown in Fig. \ref{Fig4}(b) with $\gamma=0.8>\gamma_c^R$, the near-neighbor level spacing distribution becomes a GOE case.
-For large enough $\gamma$, the system immerses into the MBL phase with the real eigenspectrum, which is characterized by the real Poisson level distribution \cite{R. Hamazaki2019}
+As shown in Fig. \ref{Fig3}(b) with $\gamma=0.8>\gamma_c^R$, the nearest-level-spacing distribution becomes a GOE case.
+For large enough $\gamma$, the system is immersed in the MBL phase with the real eigenspectrum, which is characterized by the real Poisson level distribution \cite{R. Hamazaki2019},

-We take $\gamma=4$ as an example [Fig. \ref{Fig4}(c)], the real eigenspectrum distribution becomes the Poissonian.
+We take $\gamma=4$ as an example [Fig. \ref{Fig3}(c)]; the real eigenspectrum distribution becomes the Poissonian one.
 These results demonstrate that the non-Hermitian Stark system also has an MBL phase transition with the increase of $\gamma$.
-However, in the ergodic regime, the system undergoes a real-complex transition of eigenvalues, which leads to the nearest-neighbor level spacing distribution from the GE distribution to the GOE distribution.
+However, in the ergodic regime, the system undergoes a real-complex transition of eigenvalues, which leads to the nearest-neighbor level-spacing distribution from the GE distribution to the GOE distribution.